Skip to content

 4. University of Colorado Boulder

-• Brief Description: CU Boulder is a top public university with strong programs in engineering, environmental sciences, and business.
+CU Boulder is a nationally ranked public university with strong programs in engineering, environmental sciences, and business.
+Its location in Boulder offers access to a vibrant outdoor lifestyle and a hub for tech and research companies.

 • Acceptance Rate: 79%